tgquintela/pySpatialTools/README.md

 * Provides a generic interface to code new compatible methods and functions to check their compatibility.
 * Support for n-dimensional spaces or any other topological space as we want to define it through the definition of each associated neighborhood for each element using [Retrieve](https://github.com/tgquintela/pySpatialTools/blob/master/pySpatialTools/Retrieve) module.
 * Possibility to define irregular neighborhoods regarding on the the elements spatial information, main features of each point or even by combination of simple definitions of retrievers with [collection of retrievers](https://github.com/tgquintela/pySpatialTools/blob/master/pySpatialTools/Retrieve/collectionretrievers.py) and a [selector mapper]().
-* Some specific simple retrievers coded in [Retrievers](https://github.com/tgquintela/pySpatialTools/blob/master/pySpatialTools/Retrieve/retrievers.py) submodule.
+* Some specific simple retrievers (as K-order, k-neighbour, radius retriever) coded in [Retrievers](https://github.com/tgquintela/pySpatialTools/blob/master/pySpatialTools/Retrieve/retrievers.py) submodule.
-* Some specific simple descriptor models coded in [Descriptors](https://github.com/tgquintela/pySpatialTools/blob/master/pySpatialTools/Feature_engineering/Descriptors) submodule.
+* Some specific simple descriptor models (as histogram or averaging desc) coded in [Descriptors](https://github.com/tgquintela/pySpatialTools/blob/master/pySpatialTools/Feature_engineering/Descriptors) submodule.

 ## Applications